NGIOproject/nextgenio-docs/README.rst

 This repository contains the documentation (in progress) for the NEXTGenIO prototype, aimed at publication on ReadTheDocs once finalised.

-The text format is `reStructuredText <http://thomas-cokelaer.info/tutorials/sphinx/rest_syntax.html>`_ and the HTML document is built using `Sphinx <http://www.sphinx-doc.org/en/master/>`_.
+The text format is `reStructured Text <http://sphinx-doc.org/rest.html>`_ and the HTML document is built using `Sphinx <http://www.sphinx-doc.org/en/master/>`_.
+You can test your build locally by running ``make html``.
+The easiest way to learn what files should look like is to read the ``rst`` files already in the repository.

 The structure and some of the content of this document is based on the ReadTheDocs entry for Cirrus: `Cirrus Documentation (HTML) on ReadTheDocs <http://cirrus.readthedocs.io/>`_.
 The instructions listed below are from the Cirrus documentation repository on GitHub.